philosophy-studyplan/curriculum/index.md

 ### Metaphysics

+Metaphysics is the branch of philosophy that studies the first principles of being, identity and change, space and time, causality, necessity and possibility.
+This class will tackle various topics such as ontology, time and free will to name a few.
+This class has readings and various assignments but no lecture notes.

 Course | Duration | Effort | Prerequisites
 :-- | :--: | :--: | :--:
 [Metaphysics](https://ocw.mit.edu/courses/linguistics-and-philosophy/24-221-metaphysics-spring-2015/index.htm) | 13 weeks | 4-8h* | Introductory Classes